WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Introduction

 In this work, we raise a generic question: if both a WIMP and an ALP are present in the fundamental Lagrangian, what are the cosmological consequences of an interaction between them?
 Since the coupling is typically too weak to thermalize the ALP, one might expect their dynamics to remain independent, as no significant momentum exchange occurs.
 However, this intuition fails.
 The ALP behaves as a coherent, homogeneous field, while the WIMP population forms an approximately uniform thermal bath.
 Coherent forward scattering between the two backgrounds induces mean-field corrections to the dispersion relations of both species: the ALP potential is deformed by the thermal WIMP bath, and the WIMP effective mass is shifted by the ALP background.
 These medium effects lead to coupled, nontrivial dynamics in their cosmological evolution.
 The goal of this paper is to show that even an extremely weak (Planck-suppressed) coupling between the two sectors leads to striking cosmological consequences.

 To illustrate the mechanism, we consider a simple model in which WIMP and ALP fields interact through an effective quadratic coupling (see Eq.~(\ref{eq:Leff})).
 The thermal bath of WIMPs induces a temperature-dependent correction to the ALP potential, spontaneously breaking its discrete symmetry at high temperatures and restoring it at low temperatures.
+Such an ``inverse phase transition'' occurs not only in many particle-physics models~\cite{Mohapatra:1979vr,Dvali:1995cc,Pietroni:1996zj,Riotto:1997tf,Espinosa:2004pn,Shakya:2025mdh}, but also in condensed-matter systems~\cite{PhysRevE.72.046107}.
 In the broken phase, the ALP field is displaced to a new vacuum, whose back-reaction reduces the effective WIMP mass and therefore affects its freeze-out.
 At the same time, ALP coherent oscillations only begin after the phase transition, with the initial value of the field fixed by the high-temperature dynamics, in contrast with the usual misalignment mechanism.

 This setup leads to several key consequences: (i) the symmetry restoration of the ALP potential is governed by a single dimensionless parameter, which determines whether the system undergoes a first-order phase transition (FOPT) or a smooth crossover; (ii) in the FOPT regime, the WIMP may remain in thermal equilibrium far longer than in the standard picture, leading to a substantial enhancement of its relic abundance -- the scenario we call ``coherent freeze-out"; (iii) in the crossover regime, the ALP obtains a relic abundance that deviates from the usual misalignment prediction and, remarkably, is insensitive to both the initial ALP field value and the ALP mass.